 The Jacobites then began an assault on the eastern end of the town.
 The defenders, not able to effectively hold such an open space, fired on the attackers and pulled back across the Market Cross to a barricade at the end of the street called Scots Raw, setting fire to houses as they withdrew.

 The Stewarts of Appin now moved in on the west side of the town and attacked the Cameronians that were holding the cathedral.
 Along the riverbank, the Stewarts stormed a row of houses and used them as fighting positions against the cathedral.

 After around an hour of fighting, Cleland, who was ‘going up and down encouraging his men’, was fatally wounded by a shot through his head and another in his liver.

-Cleland’s second in command, Major James Henderson, was hit and fell shortly afterwards and command fell to the senior captain, George Munroe.
-Munroe, who had been commanding one of the barricades, left it in command of Lieutenant Henry Stewart.
+Cleland’s second in command, Major James Henderson, was hit and fell shortly afterwards and command fell to the senior captain, George Munro.
+Munro, who had been commanding one of the barricades, left it in command of Lieutenant Henry Stewart.
 Stewart’s position was soon attacked, and he was killed while attempting to withdraw his men.

-The Jacobites were pressing in hard and the Cameronians, who were left holding only the cathedral, Dunkeld House, and a few houses, were running dangerously low on ammunition.
-They stripped lead from the roof and melted it down for musket balls.
+The Jacobites were pressing in hard and the Cameronians were left holding only the cathedral, Dunkeld House, and a few houses.
+Running dangerously low on ammunition they stripped lead from the roof of Dunkeld House and melted it down for musket balls.

 After four hours of fighting, the battle had reached a stalemate.
 The costly uncoordinated Jacobite assaults had taken their toll and to the astonishment of the defenders, the highlanders, who were now also running low on ammunition, withdrew from the fight.